AI voice agent tools in 2026: an operator comparison

 Latency: 1.5 to 2.5 seconds.
 Slightly higher than Vapi and Retell because the abstraction layer adds overhead.

-Voice quality: pre-set voice options without the ability to use third-party TTS providers.
-Quality is adequate for standard use cases.
-Not at the level of ElevenLabs-configured deployments on Vapi.
+Voice quality: pre-set voice options without the ability to bring third-party TTS providers.
+Quality is adequate for standard use cases but not at the level of ElevenLabs-configured deployments on Vapi.

-Integrations: visual integration builder covering common systems.
+Integrations: a visual integration builder covering common systems.
 Calendar and basic CRM integrations are accessible without code.
-Complex integrations and custom APIs require support from the Synthflow team.
+Complex integrations and custom APIs need support from the Synthflow team.

-Pricing: subscription from $29 per month for basic tiers to $299 for higher volume plans.
-Per-minute rates for usage above the plan threshold.
+Pricing: subscription from $29 per month for basic tiers to $299 for higher volume plans, with per-minute rates for usage above the plan threshold.

 SME fit: best for businesses with low technical resource that need a working deployment on standard call types without developer involvement.